-I am interested in the genetic and neuroendocrine mechanisms underlying the peripheral acoustic and vocal motor system in the plainfin midshipman (Porichthys notatus) as well as other species of vocal teleost fish.
+I am interested in the genetic and neuroendocrine mechanisms underlying the peripheral acoustic and vocal motor system in species of vocal teleost fish.

 I am a Biological Sciences major concentrating in Neurobiology & Behavior and minoring in Global Health.
 Particularly, I am interested in how circadian rhythm and clock genes expressed in different brain regions influence hormone release, which in turn affects related behaviors and physiology.
 I joined the Bass Lab in Fall 2016, and I am assisting with the immunohistochemical studies of midshapman brain tissue to analyze gene expression differences underlying behavioral and morph phenotype variation in midshipman fish.
 I am also on the Cornell Club Rowing team and involved in the Cornell Undergraduate Research Board, where I have spearheaded a high school research program that exposes high school students to university-level research and introduces them to science in ways unseen within a classroom.